I-Jac/wLiquify-docs/protocol/fees-tokenomics.md

    - Provide better trading experience
    - Grow Solana TVL

 *(Note: This documentation will be updated as the protocol evolves and new features are implemented.)*

-*(Content to be added: Swap fees, deposit/withdrawal fees (if any), how fees are distributed, overall token supply and distribution if you have a governance token beyond wLQI.)*